 "A migraine is a headache, but it has certain characteristics; a Picasso and a Rembrandt are both paintings, but they have different characteristics," says Dr. Silberstein.
 "If you have a severe headache that comes and goes, that interferes with your life it's more than likely migraine.
 The characteristics are moderate to severe, often throbbing.
 You don't feel like moving about, it's often one-sided, you're often sick to your stomach, [and] you may have a sensitivity to light or sound."

 Adelene Jann, MD, migraine specialist and clinical assistant professor in the Department of Neurology at NYU Langone Health, says migraines typically last anywhere from four hours up to three days.
 Genetics also play a role.
-Dr. Jann says women are more likely to suffer from migraines than men.
-Dr. Hindiyeh adds that migraines are hereditary.
-“It’s a genetic disease, it’s hereditary, so people are born with a predisposition to having a hyperexcitable or hypersensitive brain,” says Dr. Hindiyeh.
+Dr. Jann says women are more likely to experience migraine than men.
+Dr. Hindiyeh adds that migraine is hereditary.
+"It's a genetic disease, it's hereditary, so people are born with a predisposition to having a hyperexcitable or hypersensitive brain," says Dr. Hindiyeh.

-To prevent migraines, it’s important to understand your triggers.
+With that said, to prevent migraine attacks, it's important to understand your triggers.
 Explore the list of migraine triggers, below.